ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/apples-plan-for-ipad-in-an-iphone-world.md

 * iPad doesn't *have* to replace our Macs or our phones  to be successful
 * It can be more of a *companion* to the iPhone and Mac and *still* be successful

 That last point is important.
 When iPad sales began to plateau/decline in the past few quarters, Apple bears have been preaching that Apple Was Doomed™.
-The change this quarter is that maybe everyone -- the pundits, the bears, even Steve -- was wrong about the iPad to begin with.
+The change this quarter is that maybe everyone---the pundits, the bears, even Steve---was wrong about the iPad to begin with.
 That seems to be the writing on the wall.
 Maybe the market never intended for iPad to *replace* the Mac (it just appeared that way for a few years after it launched in 2010)

 Cybart's words here are especially fitting:
 > The iPad is merely a part of the Apple product lineup designed to appeal to lifestyles where a touchscreen ranging from 7 to 12 inches makes sense